KevinAst/feature-u/docs/detail.md

   supplied plugable Aspects that extend **feature-u**, integrating external frameworks to match your specific run-time stack.

-- It facilitates application life-cycle methods on the Feature object, allowing features to manage things like: initialization and injecting root UI elements, etc.
+- It facilitates application life-cycle hooks on the Feature object, allowing features to manage things like: initialization and injecting root UI elements, etc.

 - It creates and promotes the App object which contains the publicFace of all features, facilitating a cross-communication between features.

-In essence, your application mainline becomes a single line of executable code!!
+As a result, your application mainline is very simple and generic.
+There is no real app-specific code in it.
+That is because each feature injects their own app-specific constructs.
+The mainline merely accumulates the Aspects and Features, and starts the app by invoking `launchApp()`:

+_This code snippet is mostly repeated from the Usage section (but is included here for completeness):_

 **`src/app.js`**
 ```js